You hear the terms sales clerk and salesperson often used interchangeably, but the reality is that these are two very different jobs.

-5 Differences Between Clerks and Salespeople (And Why It's Important)
+5 Differences Between Sales Clerks and Salespeople

 A salesperson follows up after the sale, whereas the clerk has most likely forgotten about the customer the moment they leave the store.
-A salesperson may "lock in the sale" when the customer is in the store, but then they send a handwritten thank you note or call to check on the customer's purchase after a few weeks.
+A salesperson may "lock in the sale" when the customer is in the store, but then they send a handwritten thank-you note or call to check on the customer's purchase after a few weeks.
 This will "tether" the customer to your store and make them a loyal purchaser.